AdamIlnicki24/AdamIlnicki24/README.md

   Player data, user submissions, comments, and recommendations are stored in a hosted MySQL database.

 - **Secure Authentication**
-  Users' passwords are handled by Firebase Authentication - they are not stored directly in our database.
+  Users' passwords are handled by Firebase Authentication - they are not stored directly in my database.

 - **Custom Domain & DNS**
-  The entire app runs under [clasicos.pl](https://clasicos.pl), with custom DNS records pointing to our frontend and API hosts.
+  The entire app runs under [clasicos.pl](https://clasicos.pl), with custom DNS records pointing to my frontend and API hosts.

 - **Issue Reporting Form**
   Found a bug or have feedback?
-Use the built‑in “Report a Problem” form to let us know instantly.
+Use the built‑in “Report a Problem” form to let me know instantly.

 - **Mobile‑First & Responsive**
   Fully optimized for smartphones and tablets, so you can manage your XI on the go.

 ## Tech Stack & Design

-- **Design (Figma)**: A big thanks to [@njqnik](https://github.com/njqnik) - thanks to the polished Figma design I could fully focus on frontend, backend and deployment.
+- **Design (Figma)**: A big thanks to [@njqnik](https://github.com/njqnik) - thanks to the polished Figma design I could fully focus on frontend, backend, and deployment.
 - **Backend**: NestJS (https://github.com/AdamIlnicki24/clasicos-api)
 - **Frontend**: Next.js (https://github.com/AdamIlnicki24/clasicos-web)